Skip to content

 The base class handles:

-• Unified step logic - All models share the same step logic for training, validation, test and predict steps
+• Unified step logic - All models share the same training, validation, test, and predict execution path

-• Automatic signature inspection - Only passes relevant kwargs to forward() and compute_metrics() based on method signatures captured at initialization
+• Automatic signature inspection - Only passes relevant kwargs to forward() based on the method signature captured at initialization

 • Metric logging - Logs metrics to Lightning's logger with proper prefixes